elasticio/csv-component/README.md

 ,mybar
 ```

 The output of the CSV Write component will be a message with an attachment.
+There will be one CSV file generated per incoming message.
 In
 order to access this attachment, the component following the CSV Write must be
 able to handle file attachments.